 - Multifactor productivity is the bit left over after adding up all the economy’s outputs and subtracting all the inputs.
 It typically captures compositional changes in goods produced.

-- Multifactor productivity has fallen mostly because the denominator of the productivity equation have been so heavily influenced by inflated land prices across all sectors since 2002.
+- Multifactor productivity has fallen mostly because the denominator of the productivity equation has been so heavily influenced by inflated land prices across all sectors since 2002.
 I expect if the slow melt in land prices continues we will see a ‘surprising’ recovery of the multifactor productivity measure in the coming years.